yorifant/Type_Pong/README.md

 I made this game for a school project, and decided to publish it because I think it's pretty cool.

-You can find the latest version <a href="[url](https://github.com/yorifant/Type_Pong/releases)">here</a>.
+You can find the latest version [here](https://github.com/yorifant/Type_Pong/releases).
 Follow the download instructions, and the game will be ready to play!

 How to play the game: